 MIG welding is one of the most common welding types for aluminum.
 It actually works best because of the heat required for various aluminum options.

 Exercise caution with aluminum because it is incredibly sensitive.
 Aluminum is also one of the most hazardous types of metals to weld with.
 You should always wear a respirator for your protection.

-Skill Level: 304 grade stainless tends to weld fairly easy but has a tendency to wrap if it gets too hot.
+Skill Level: 304-grade stainless tends to weld fairly easily but has a tendency to wrap if it gets too hot.

-Stainless steel tends to fall somewhere in the middle of easy and hard.
+Stainless steel tends to fall somewhere in the middle between easy and hard.
 The thing is there are so many variations of stainless steel that welding difficulty could easily vary.

 If you’re working with something like 304-grade stainless steel, it’s not too bad.
 It’s pretty easy to work with if you use a MIG welder.